-If your objectives are to drive traffic to your website, clicks from your campaigns are all-important and especially the CTR (click through rate).
+If your objectives are to drive traffic to your website, clicks from your campaigns are all-important and especially the CTR (click-through rate).

 The CTR is an important metric which indicates that your offer or ad is relevant to the audience.

-Measure and Optimise for Action
+Measure and optimise for action

-Wherever possible, measure actions.
+Wherever possible, measure actions like how many people:

-– how many people filled out your contact form
+- Filled out your contact form

-– how many people downloaded your menu
+- Downloaded your menu

 Each and every one of these metrics can be measured and a value attributed to them.

-Reaching a Local Audience in 2017
+Reaching a local audience in 2017

 All of these customers and millions more every day are searching Google, Bing and Yahoo! for a solution to their problem.

-The fastest way to attract high quality, highly motivated traffic to your website, is Google AdWords.
+The fastest way to attract high quality, highly motivated traffic to your website is Google AdWords.

-There are three core opportunities for local businesses with Google AdWords;
+There are three core opportunities for local businesses with Google AdWords:

-Google uses a number of signals to determine a user’s location; IP address, Google profile information, search history and others.
+Google uses a number of signals to determine a user’s location: IP address, Google profile information, search history and others.

 The combination of a location targeted campaign and a search campaign is usually the most effective AdWords strategy for local businesses.

-There’s a new kid on the block for 2017; sponsored Map listing
+But there’s a new kid on the block for 2017; sponsored Map listing

 Lastly, if you’re a retailer, local businesses can use Google Shopping ads, listing inventory of sofas, beds, sweets, fashion or any other items with local inventory.